Mukteshwar: Geography

 Mukteshwar is located at 29.4722°N 79.6479°E. It has an average elevation of 2,171 metres (7,500 feet).
 Mukteshwar is situated in Nainital district at a distance of 51 km from Nainital, the district's administrative headquarter and 72 km from Haldwani, the largest city in Nainital.

-Mukteshwar is rich in scenic beauty, with magnificent views of the Indian Himalayas including India's second-highest peak, Nanda Devi.
+Mukteshwar's scenery includes views of the Indian Himalayas and India's second-highest peak, Nanda Devi.
 Because of the hilly topography, agriculture in the area consists chiefly of potato fields and fruit orchards on terraces cut into the hillsides.

 Climate

 Mukteshwar has a subtropical highland climate (Köppen climate classification Cwb).
 The pattern of seasons is similar to that in other parts of northern India, with distinct summer, monsoon and winter seasons.
 However, due to its high elevation, Mukteshwar is spared the intense heat of lower-lying towns and cities.
 Mukteshwar has cold winters and relatively cool summer with drastically escalated rain, in relation with lower altitudes, and frequent fog.
 Summers are warm with moderate rainfall, while the monsoon season is slightly cooler and features much heavier rain.
 Winters can be quite cool, and temperatures below freezing are not unusual.
 Snowfall occurs occasionally in December and January, though it is sparse, while the heavy rainfall events occurs during the monsoon season stretching from July to September.